offthemenu/PIT-Scoring/README.md

 Enhances the keyword list with additional PIT-related texts and extracts the top 100 keywords using the refined text chain.

+### Example Book Descriptions for PIT-Related Publication

+The descriptions of these books were used to extract PIT keywords due to their explicit relevance to Public Interest Technology:
+- **“Black Software”: The Internet & Racial Justice - Charlton McIlwain (PB001)**
+- **Ethical Data Science: Prediction in the Public Interest - Anne Washington (PB002)**
+- **Privacy, Big Data, and the Public Good: Frameworks for Engagement - Julia Lane (PB003)**

 ### Process
 - **Combine all preprocessed texts**: Combine all unique words from PIT-related documents and book descriptions.
 - **Extract top keywords**: Use the TF-IDF vectorizer to extract the top 100 keywords.